Antenna-coupled photon emission from hexagonal boron nitride tunnel junctions

-with $\Gamma_{e-p}$ being the electron-to-plasmon conversion rate and $G_{antenna}$ the antenna gain. $\Gamma_{e-p}$ is described by Fermi's golden rule \cite{persson92,chen09b,schneider13} and depends on the electronic density of states in the electrodes as well as the number of plasmonic modes that the electrons can couple to~\cite{aizpurua00}.
+with $\Gamma_{\rm e-p}$ being the electron-to-plasmon conversion rate and $\eta_{\rm antenna}$ the radiation efficiency of the antenna. $\Gamma_{\rm e-p}$ is described by Fermi's ``golden rule'' \cite{persson92,chen09b,schneider13} and depends on the applied bias $V_{\rm b}$, the electronic density of states in the electrodes as well as the number of plasmonic modes that the electrons can couple to~\cite{aizpurua00}.
 The latter corresponds to the local density of electromagnetic states (LDOS) in the MIM tunnel gap.
-The antenna gain $G_{antenna}$ denotes the efficiency of the slot antennas at converting the energy of MIM plasmons into free space radiation.
-We next discuss the spectral dependence of $\Gamma_{e-p}$ and $G_{antenna}$ for a $\unit[150 \times 50 \times 50]{nm^3}$ slot antenna, additional data can be found in the Supplementary Information. \\[-1.5ex]
+The radiation efficiency $\eta_{\rm antenna}$ denotes the efficacy of the slot antennas at converting the energy of MIM plasmons into free space radiation.
+We next discuss the spectral dependence of $\Gamma_{\rm e-p}$ and $\eta_{\rm antenna}$ for a $\unit[150 \times 50 \times 50]{nm^3}$ slot antenna; see Supplementary Information, Section 4 for additional data. \\[-1.5ex]

-We derive the LDOS seen by the tunneling electrons by numerically calculating the total dissipated power ($P_{tot}$) of a point dipole $p_z$ placed in the tunnel junction.
-The normalized LDOS ($\eta_{\mathrm{LDOS}}$) is then obtained by~\cite{novotny12}
+We derive the LDOS seen by the tunneling electrons by numerically calculating the total dissipated power $P_{\rm tot}$ of a point dipole $p_z$ placed in the tunnel junction.
+The LDOS $\rho_{\rm p}$ is then obtained by~\cite{novotny12}

-where $P_0$ is the radiated power of a dipole of equal dipole moment in a homogeneous dielectric environment.
-Fig. \ref{fig5}b shows the results for a dipole placed at a distance of $5\,$nm from the edge of an antenna slot (c.f.
+where $\rho_0 = \omega^2 \pi^{-2} c^{-3}$ is the vacuum LDOS and $P_0$ is the radiated power of a dipole of equal dipole moment in a homogeneous dielectric environment.
+Fig. \ref{fig5}b shows the normalized LDOS $\rho_{\rm p} / \rho_0$ for a dipole placed at a distance of $5\,$nm from the edge of an antenna slot (c.f.
 Fig.~\ref{fig5}a).
-By varying the lateral position of $p_z$ in the tunnel gap we can map out $\eta_{\mathrm{LDOS}}$ as a function of proximity to the antenna slot (see Supplementary Information).
-A large fraction of the LDOS is associated with MIM-SPP modes, which are ultimately dissipated to heat in the absence of antenna coupling.
-The conversion of SPP modes to free-propagating radiation is most efficient for dipoles that are close to the antenna slot.\\[-1.5ex]
+A large fraction of the LDOS is associated with MIM-SPP modes, which are ultimately dissipated to heat in the absence of antenna coupling (see Supplementary Information, Section 4.3). \\[-1.5ex]